 The year was 1980.
 Having recently completed a doctoral degree, J. R. Klein, aka Alex Moreau, is totally burned out.
 Life is dull, routine, monotonous.
 On a whim, he sets out with photographer friend Stefan Kale on a trek through Mexico and Central America with a mere four hundred and ninety-five dollars in his pocket.
 TO FIND is a wild adventure across raw deserts, up into remote mountain villages, out onto pristine islands, and deep into tropical rain forests.
 Relegated to the most basic forms of transpiration - peasant buses, dilapidated trains, and more often than not using their thumbs to snag a ride - they live a vagabond existence devoid of plans, destinations, and schedules.
 Above all, TO FIND is an excursion of the soul.
 It is a kaleidoscope of exhilarating experiences that includes mystical encounters with the lost civilization of the Maya, and a rich cast of characters that flows endlessly across the pages.
 Klein delivers an unforgettable odessy of self-discovery in the tradition of Jack Kerouac's On the Road and Jon Krakauer's Into the Wild.

-One Year in Amazon Kindle Top 100 Books in Categories of Central American Travel and Adventure Travel!
+Fifteen Months in Amazon Kindle Top 100 Books in Central American Travel and Adventure Travel!

 PRAISE FOR TO FIND

 "(Klein's) vivid mix of real events, bizarre dreams, an magical visions gives his work a special piquancy..." - The US Review of Books - RECOMMENDED